It’s a probiotic… it’s a carbonated drink… it’s Water Kefir!

 - Add pineapple juice after the first fermentation, but drink right away- don’t allow to ferment or it gets slimy!

 This video that explains this in more detail and gives step by step instructions.
 You can also check out Cultures for Health to find the supplies to make Water Kefir Soda and other great fermented probiotic-rich foods and drinks!
-Enjoy the video (courtesy of Cultures for Health):

 Have you ever made water kefir?
 What’s your favorite flavor?